-During construction there will be some excess materials requiring disposal off the project site.
+During construction there will be some excess materials requiring disposal off the site of the project.
 These could include concrete rubble, asphalt, earth and road ROW appurtenances such as signs and lighting and utility poles.
-An Excess Materials Management Plan will be developed to ensure that surplus material is recycled wherever practical and to describe the methods to be used by the Contractor for disposal of all other surplus material in accordance with provincial or local municipal practices and guidelines.
+During the Detail Design stage an Excess Materials Management Plan will be developed to ensure that surplus material is recycled wherever practical and to describe the methods to be used by the Contractor for disposal of all other surplus material in accordance with provincial or local municipal practices and guidelines.